-- (a) The director shall issue a A certificate shall be issued by the department to the person paying for a dog kennel commercial pet service facility license, which certificate shall contain the data information specified in section 6-124125 of this Code. and which The licensee shall display the certificate shall be displayed at all times in a prominent place in the kennel commercial pet service facility. - (b) A licensee shall notify the director by personal delivery or certified mail of any change in the name, address, management, or substantial control or ownership of ten percent or more of the outstanding shares of stock as shown on the license application of his business or operation within ten calendar days of any such change. - (c) A license issued under this division shall be personal to the applicant and shall not be transferrable or otherwise assigned. - (d) A license issued under this division shall only be valid for the address of the facility provided in the application.
+- (a) A certificate shall be issued by the department to the person paying for a dog kennelcommercial pet service facility license, which certificate shall contain the data specified in section 6-124125 and which certificate shall be displayed at all times in a prominent place in the kennelcommercial pet service facility. - (b) A licensee shall notify the director by personal delivery or certified mail of any change in the name, address, management, or substantial control or ownership of ten percent or more of the outstanding shares of stock as shown on the license application of his business or operation within ten calendar days of any such change. - (c) A license issued under this division shall be personal to the applicant and shall not be transferrable or otherwise assigned. - (d) A license issued under this division shall only be valid for the address of the facility provided in the application.

 Sec.
 6-124125.
-Same--Records to be kept.
+Same-Records to be kept.

-The department director shall keep a permanent record of all dog kennelcommercial pet service facility licenses issued under the terms of this chapter, which record shall show the following information:

-- (1) Tthe name and address of all persons being issued a kennelcommercial pet service facility license; - (2) Tthe name and address of the kennelcommercial pet service facility; - (3) Tthe number of the kennelcommercial pet service facility license;

-- (4) Tthe date the license was issued; and - (5) Tthe amount paid therefor for the license.
+The department shall keep a permanent record of all dog kennel commercial pet service facility licenses issued under the terms of this chapter, which record shall show the name and address of all persons being issued a kennel commercial pet service facility license, the name and address of the kennel commercial pet service facility, the number of the kennel commercial pet service facility license, the date issued and the amount paid therefor for the license.

 Sec.
 6-125126.
-Same--Suspension, revocation.
+Same-Suspension, revocation.

 - (a) Grounds for suspension.
-The director, may suspend any kennel commercial pet service facility license if any of the following conditions exist at the kennel occur: - (1) Animals at the kennel commercial pet service facility are being deprived of necessary food, water, care or shelter; - (2) Animals at the kennel commercial pet service facility are being cruelly confined or are otherwise being cruelly treated; or - (3) Unsanitary conditions exist at the kennel commercial pet service facility to such an extent that those conditions create a possible medium for the transmission of disease to the animals kept there or to human beings; or - (4) The licensee or any agent or employee of the licensee responsible for the oversight or operation of the commercial pet service facility receives three or more convictions for violations of section 30-3 of this Code in relation to the operation of the commercial pet service facility in a 12-month period.
+The director, may suspend any kennel commercial pet service facility license if any of the following conditions exist at the kennel occur: - (1) Animals at the kennel commercial pet service facility are being deprived of necessary food, care or shelter; - (2) Animals at the kennel commercial pet service facility are being cruelly confined or are otherwise being cruelly treated; or - (3) Unsanitary conditions exist at the kennel commercial pet service facility to such an extent that those conditions create a possible medium for the transmission of disease to the animals kept there or to human beings-; or - (4) The licensee or any agent or employee of the licensee responsible for the oversight or operation of the commercial pet service facility receives three or more convictions for violations of section 30-3 of this Code in relation to the operation of the commercial pet service facility in a 12-month period.